TreadTheDawnGames/HeavensAblaze/README.md

 ### Personal Note

 This was my first release ever.
 I learned a lot about coding, game design, the importance of project organization, and networking issues.
 Lots of networking issues.
 I made this game because there weren't any quality multiplayer spacefighter sims in my price range.
 The one I did have ([Starfighter Arduxim](https://store.steampowered.com/app/540500/Starfighter_Arduxim/)) didn't keep ship momentum, leading to a clunky experience.
 I didn't like that so I thought, "Hey, you could make your own.
 And if you did, you could make it any way you want!"
-Here's the result!
+Here's the result.

 I have another project in the works (as of 7/26/2024), which will be available on itch.io when it is completed.
 The source code, however, can be viewed [here](https://github.com/SumRbrandR/MoonstruckTower).
 It is much better organized and coded than this. 😅